lcsouzamenezes/OpenCatapult/docs/home/start.md

 .\builds\build-cli.ps1
 ```

-### Build from source code manually
+### Option 2: Build from source code manually

-If you want more control when building the source code, you could do it manually instead of running the script.
+If for some reason you cannot run the PowerShell scripts, you can always build the source code manually by following these steps:

 **Setup database**

-Create a database in SQL Server, and put the connection string in `.\src\API\Polyrific.Catapult.Api\appsettings.json`, e.g.
+Please make sure you have access to a SQL Server instance, and put the connection string in `.\src\API\Polyrific.Catapult.Api\appsettings.json`, e.g.

 ```json
 {